rukasakurai/github-copilot-tutorial/docs/workshop.md

 <div class="info" data-title="info">

->Copilot will probably try to complete the prompt by adding more details.
-You can try to add more details yourself or follow copilot's suggestions.
-When you want it to stop and start generating the code just jump on another line and let the copilot do its work.
+>GitHub Copilot will probably try to complete the prompt by adding more details.
+You can try to add more details yourself or follow GitHub Copilot's suggestions.
+When you want it to stop and start generating the code just jump on another line and let the GitHub Copilot do its work.

 </div>

-- Once you achieved to generate the code for the chart you probably see that your IDE warn you about the d3 object that is unknown.
-For that also Copilot helps.
+- Once you achieved to generate the code for the chart you might see that your IDE warns you about the d3 object that is unknown.
+For that also GitHub Copilot helps.
-Return on top of the file and start typing `import d3` to let copilot autocomplete
+Return on top of the file and start typing `import d3` to let GitHub Copilot autocomplete

 ```ts
 import d3 from "d3";
 ```

-Look at what Copilot has been able to generate.
-It's possible that the code is working fine and does everything you asked for but also you probably hit the token limit and Copilot was not able to generate the whole code.
+Look at what GitHub Copilot has been able to generate.
+It's possible that the code is working fine and does everything you asked for but also you probably hit the token limit and GitHub Copilot was not able to generate the whole code.

-It's because Copilot for autocompletion is not made for creating big pieces of code at once, but is more specialized in generating small pieces step by step.
+It's because GitHub Copilot for autocompletion is not made for creating big pieces of code at once, but is more specialized in generating small pieces step by step.

 **Try again by build it step by step**